SpektraSystems/Azure-Arc-for-Kubernetes/06-Setup-Azure-Monitor-On-Connected-Cluster.md

    ![](./images/arc-0055.png)

 13. In the selector, select Controllers.
-Here you can view the performance health of your controllers and Container Instances virtual node controllers or virtual node pods not connected to a controller.
+Here you can view the performance health of your controllers.

    ![](./images/arc-0056.png)